Peracek/achtung-die-kurve/README.md

 - **Player 5 (Pink):** Numpad 4 / Numpad 6
 - **Player 6 (Purple):** Numpad 7 / Numpad 9

+### 📱 Mobile Phone Controls
+Play from your phone!
+Each player can use their mobile device as a wireless controller:

+1. **On Computer:** Open the game and look for the mobile controller section in the menu
+2. **Get the URL:** Copy the mobile controller URL or scan the QR code with your phone's camera
+3. **On Phone:** Open the URL in your mobile browser
+4. **Connect:** Your phone will automatically connect and be assigned to a player
+5. **Play:** Use the LEFT/RIGHT touch buttons to control your line

+**Note:** Both keyboard and mobile controls can be used simultaneously - mix and match as you like!

 ## Features

 - 2-6 player local multiplayer
+- **Mobile phone controllers** - Use your phone as a wireless gamepad via WebRTC
 - Smooth gameplay at 60 FPS
 - Random gaps in trails for added challenge
 - **Power-up tokens** with special effects
 - Round-based scoring system
 - Responsive canvas that adapts to window size
 - Advanced collision detection
+- Cross-device multiplayer (keyboard + mobile mixed)

 ## Power-up Tokens